viamrobotics/docs/docs/services/slam/cartographer/_index.md

 Your robot's sensor data will be captured continuously using Viam's Data Capture while the robot is running, and the data from when you click "Start session" until you click "End session" will be used to update the map.

-Once you click "End session", the new version of the map will be uploaded to the cloud and visible on your Location page under "SLAM Library."
+Once you click "End session", the new version of the map will be uploaded to the cloud and visible on your Location page under "SLAM library."

 Configure the remaining attributes as follows:

    - `"Select map"`, `"Map version"`: Provide the name and version of the map you would like to update.
-You can see more details about the available maps from your Location page under "SLAM Library".
+You can see more details about the available maps from your Location page under "SLAM library".
    - `"Camera"`: Provide the `name` of the camera component that you created when you [added the `rplidar` module to your robot](/extend/modular-resources/examples/rplidar/).
 Once you select the camera, you will need to set a `"Data capture rate (Hz)"` for it.
      Examples: "my-rplidar", "5"
    - `"Movement Sensor (Optional)"`: Provide the `name` of a movement sensor component that implements the `GetAngularVelocity` and `GetLinearAcceleration` methods of the movement sensor API.
 Once you select a movement sensor, you will need to set a `"Data capture rate (Hz)"` for it.